 If it is a new group, choose the TargetGroupIdentifier by consulting with the Group Information Base.

-Decide group members to the group.
+Decide group members belonging to the group from the Command Center Information Base.

-The group members are recipients of group addressed commands to the group.
+The group members are the recipients of group addressed commands to the group.

 If contents of group addressed commands to the group shall be encrypted, the MIHF chooses an MGK for the group.